Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Redfield

-Redfield apple tree
+Redfield apple trees

 An unusual apple / crab-apple cross, with distinctive red-flesh.